 📖 Couscous types

-- Israeli is the next size that is about the size of a peppercorn.
+- Israeli couscous is the next size which is about the size of a peppercorn.
 It is also called pearl couscous.

-- The largest is Lebanese couscous and takes about 12 minutes to cook.
-The balls are about peas size.
+- The largest is Lebanese couscous which takes about 12 minutes to cook.
+The balls are about peas in size.

 🥗 More pasta salads

-You can't go wrong with and Italian inspired dish with this recipe for Panzanella Pasta Salad.
+You can't go wrong with an Italian-inspired dish with this recipe for Panzanella Pasta Salad.

 📋 Recipe